 Closely Examine the Process

-After conducting a Process Walk, creating high level and detailed process maps and collecting process performance data, the team is able to analyze the process and list their concerns or pain points.
-These activities allow the team to take advantage of the collective wisdom of the process participants.
-The team can proceed with further process analysis by conducting any of the following:
+After conducting a Process Walk, creating high-level and detailed process maps and collecting process data, the team is able to scrutinize the process and reveal the pain points.
+This allows the team to take advantage of the collective wisdom of the process participants.
+They can expand the depth and breadth of their process knowledge by conducting any of the following:

-- Value Added Analysis: adds another dimension of discovery by looking at the process through the eyes of the customer to uncover the cost of doing business.
+- Value Added Analysis: adds another dimension of discovery by looking at the process through the eyes of the customer to uncover non-value-adding steps and the cost of doing business.

 - Value Stream Mapping: combines process data with a map of the value-adding steps to help determine where Waste can be removed.

 After collecting data, the team is able to display it using charts and graphs providing visual clues to process problems.
 Transforming spreadsheets of numbers into revealing visuals allows the team to easily communicate their findings to leadership and other process participants.
 Selecting the right charts and graphs provides the team with valuable insights about the causes of process issues.

 Look for What Might Be Causing the Problem

 After combining both Process Analysis and Data Analysis to uncover clues, the team adds their findings to the Cause & Effect or Fishbone Diagram.
 By continuously contributing to this living document, the team builds on the collective wisdom of process participants.
 Using the 5 Whys as a companion tool guides team members to drill past symptoms to the root causes of process issues.
 This helps the team dig down to the vital few causes of lost time, defects and waste in the process.

 Webinar: How to Use a Fishbone Diagram

 Before moving on to the Improve Phase the team confirms the proposed root causes by using data, process analysis, process observation and comparative analysis.
 Verification can be as simple as watching the problem in action or as complex as designing and running hypothesis tests—there are many methods but no one best way.